 Late papers.
 I will not accept any make-ups for in-class exams and exercises or quizzes.

-Exceptions may be granted in cases such as serious illness, family emergency, or career opportunities, if requests were made before class starts.
+Exceptions may be granted in cases such as serious illness, family emergency, or career opportunities, but only if requests were made before the class or the missed event starts.
 GTA's will have their policies regarding late submissions of lab reports.